YassineSIDKI/flask-sklearn/README.md

     return html.format(format)
 ```

-- The pipeline should run automaticaly and the deployment is done successfuly.
+The pipeline should run automaticaly and the deployment is done successfuly.
 Check the app url and check the home page.
 You should get this result

 ![alt text](https://github.com/YassineSIDKI/flask-sklearn/blob/main/screens/homepagechanged.png?raw=true)

-- from azure shell, run the command and check the result
+From azure shell, run the command and check the result

 ```bash
 udacity@Azure:~$ ./make_predict_azure_app.sh